-I began making films back in 2000 as a participant on the ABC's Race Around the World series.
+I began making films back in 2000 as a participant on the Australian adventure series Race Around the World.
 It was the best training I could have had, because we were completely thrown in at the deep end, and had to do everything ourselves.
 Here, I quickly learned that the more prepared I was, the quicker I could get to the heart of the story.
 If you didn’t have a plan for your story, you could spend a week shooting a bunch of footage, and still not have a story – and they would put it to air anyway!

 Before I start shooting any film, I spend a lot of time on research and planning.
 Whiteboards and scene cards are my friends.
 I always plot out what I think the three-act structure of the film might be, that is, the setup, the conflict and the resolution of the film.
 This can be difficult when you don’t know how the film will play out, but worth the effort, as it forces you to think about the overall themes and story structure.